Beautiful Monsters: Befriending Our Feeling World

 When circulation is blocked by speediness or heavy imprints in channels, bindu cannot spark through the body.
 Then the opposite comes: a hollowness without reason.

 You are okay in the deeper part of your being.
-Sure, sometimes not okay, but “not okay” should not kill this essence love.
+Sure, sometimes you’re not okay, but “not okay” should not kill this essence love.
 We need to work with that “not okay” from that ground of well-being: happy without reason.
 Try not to ignore that gentle joy.
-Try to bring that gentle voice in the feeling.
+Try to bring that gentle voice into the feeling.

 “So feeling needs to feel: ‘I’m okay,’ and not only hear it as an idea.” — Tsoknyi Rinpoche